gmc-code/PC-algorithms1/docs/maths_python/sets_of_numbers.rst

 Sum numbers in sequence
 ------------------------

-| Return a list of numbers that are a running total as each member fo thte set is added to the running total.
+| Return a list of numbers that are a running total as each member of the set is added to the running total.

 .. literalinclude:: files/sets_of_numbers_sum.py
     :linenos: